taetscher/ICARUS/README.md

 ### PLOTTiBoi
-PLOTTiBoi was written to visualize the results of this thesis.
+PLOTTiBoi was written to visualize some of the results of this thesis.

 ----